Past Study Trips

 Senegal: Global Studies Case Study

-In January 2025, students with a framework following completion of the introductory course, were invited to participate in this week-long visit to Senegal led by Carina Yervasi.
+In January 2025, following completion of the introductory course, students were invited to participate in this week-long visit to Senegal led by Carina Yervasi.
 Themes for the study trip included: changing urban landscapes, women and the economy, climate change, immigration, as well as the role of Dakar in Senegalese cinema.

 Read an article about this Global Studies Trip